Dream City Dispatch: Community Buildings, Designed by GIANT Kids (and Their Families) at Babcock Public Library in Connecticut

 Pet Store goes deep on the tiny details of what a pet-centered place should feel like—full of supplies, spaces, and the sense that animals matter here.

-Kids understand something adults sometimes forget: communities aren’t only made for humans.
+Kids’ designs highlight their belief that communities aren’t only made for humans.

 3) The “fun is functional” school of engineering